shriyansnaik/HarmonyHarvest/README.md

 # HarmonyHarvest: Gather Your Favorite Melodies with a Simple Click
 ![image](https://github.com/shriyansnaik/HarmonyHarvest/assets/66057990/1a97f0d1-89ea-402e-bb36-fb30ef0c8e2e)

-HarmoniFetch is a dynamic web application built with React, transforming song downloads into a seamless experience.
+HarmonyHarvest is a dynamic web application built with React, transforming song downloads into a seamless experience.
 Effortlessly convert your Excel-based music catalog into a personalized playlist by selecting fields prompted by the system.
 With the added convenience of batch downloads, HarmoniFetch lets you enjoy multiple YouTube songs with just a single click.

 **Key Features:**